grahamegrieve/ClinicArrivals/documentation/Templates.md

 A typical example:

-    The robot processing this message is stupid, and didn't understand your response.
-Please just say \"arrived\", or phone [clinic number] for help
+    The robot processing this message didn't understand your response.
+Please just say "arrived", or phone [clinic number] for help